Mount Cook and Education Outside the Classroom

-Located just 18km from Mount Cook National Park, Glentanner is a great base for any school camp or field trip – suitable for primary, intermediate, secondary and tertiary level studies.
-Aoraki Mt Cook and the surrounding region offers a huge number of learning opportunites in a very supportive environment, and is already very popular.
+Located just 18km from Aoraki Mount Cook National Park, Glentanner is a great base for any school camp or field trip - suitable for primary, intermediate, secondary and tertiary level studies.
+Aoraki Mt Cook and the surrounding region offers a huge number of learning opportunities in a supportive environment, and is already very popular.

-Whether you are looking for a camp based around outdoor activities and experiences or a science/social science field trip – this is the place to go!
+For a camp based around outdoor activities and experiences or a science/social science field trip, this is the place to go!
 We look forward to welcoming your school or education institution here to the high country.

 Aoraki Mount Cook Activities

-Search and Rescue: learn about safety in the Mountains.
-When things go wrong learn how the Search and Rescue team step in to help
+Search and Rescue: Learn how the Search and Rescue team steps in to help when things go wrong in the mountains.

 Walks: The Aoraki Mount Cook National Park is home to 10 short or day walks.
-The most popular for school groups are the Hooker Valley, Kea Point, Blue Lakes and Governors Bush track.
+The most popular for school groups are the Hooker Valley, Kea Point, Blue Lakes and Governors Bush tracks.

 Department of Conservation Visitor Centre: The newly upgraded visitor and education centre opened at the end of 2009.
 This is an outstanding free educational resource.
 Schools can organise a ranger to talk and also complete search activities while researching and browsing the centre.

-Sir Edmund Hillary Alpine Centre: based at the Hermitage Hotel, this centre offers schools 3 fantastic activities; a 3D movie about the area, planetarium and the museum (school discounts offered).
+Sir Edmund Hillary Alpine Centre: Based at the Hermitage Hotel, this centre offers schools three fantastic activities: a 3D movie about the area, planetarium and the museum (school discounts offered).

 Glentanner as a Winter Destination

 As well as being a fantastic summer destination, Glentanner Park is a great place for a school camp (or any other group) in the winter months.
 With the Department of Conservation Visitor Centre, Search and Rescue Activities and the Sir Edmund Hillary Alpine Centre there is plenty to do regardless of the weather.
-Glentanner is also located only 1 hours drive to Ohau and Roundhill ski fields and only 50 minutes to Lake Tekapo Alpine Springs, Spa and Winter Park.
-In August 2010, Long Beach School from Ashburton has a very successful winter camp, participating in these activities.
+Glentanner is also located only 1 hour's drive to the Ohau and Roundhill ski fields and only 50 minutes to Lake Tekapo Alpine Springs, Spa and Winter Park.
+Biennially in August, Long Beach School from Ashburton have a very successful winter camp, participating in these activities.
+Watch the slideshow video below to see for yourself!

 Aoraki Mount Cook National Park Field Trip